Day 2: Tuesday, March 17

 By being at home all day, it’s so tempting to get the household chores out of the way by running the dishwasher, prepping for a family meal or running a load of laundry.
 Instead, use that as a break from a productive work session or get around to it towards the end of the working day as you would if you were going into the office.

 Use video conferencing with the camera on

 A great method of accountability for not only you but your team.
-This allows you to focus on the conversation and engage in the conversation instead of multitasking like in an audio call.
-Video conferencing also encourages participation and builds personal connections.
+This allows you to stay focused on the conversation and engage in the conversation instead of multitasking like in an audio call.
+Video conferencing helps employees working from home focus by encouraging participation and builds personal connections.

 Stay off social media